EngineMachiner/beat4sprite-Animations/README.md

   2. Clone the repository and checkout the branch.
   3. Copy the animations in `./BGAnimations`.
   4. Copy the graphics and resources needed in the beat4sprite module folder.
+  5. Check the theme folder name if the animations are theme-based.